AkhiKetu/smart-irrigation-rover/README.md

-# KrishiRover: Autonomous Smart Farming Rover with Bangla Voice AI and IoT Dashboard
+# KrishiRover

-KrishiRover is an autonomous smart farming rover prototype designed for soil monitoring, smart irrigation, obstacle-aware movement, live IoT monitoring, and Bangla voice interaction.
-The system uses an ESP32-based rover, a Next.js web application, an IoT dashboard, and a Bangla AI voice assistant named **সেচবন্ধু**.
+KrishiRover is an autonomous smart farming rover with soil monitoring, smart irrigation, obstacle detection, IoT dashboard, and Bangla AI voice interaction.
+The project uses an ESP32-based rover for hardware control and a Next.js web application for the dashboard, AI agent, and voice system.

-The rover can move through a prototype field, check soil moisture zone by zone, water only dry zones, avoid close obstacles, send live sensor data to a dashboard, and answer user questions in Bangla using live rover data.
+The Bangla AI assistant is named **সেচবন্ধু**.
+It can answer real-life field questions using live rover data such as soil moisture, temperature, humidity, pump status, obstacle distance, and current zone.

 ---